 Several authors use “Haenel/Gronau” as shorthand to describe a foundry that went through two names in its history.
 It was created in 1830 by Eduard Haenel (1804–1856), inside of the pre-existing Haenel printing house in Magdeburg.
 In 1852, Haenel’s Berlin operation was sold to Karl David.
-Karl WilhelTm Gronau purchased it in 1864.
+Karl Wilhelm Gronau purchased it in 1864.
 Gronau had been with Haenel for some time, having begun a typesetting apprenticeship in 1827 at the printing office in Magdeburg.
 He restyled the company after himself, changing its name to Wilhelm Gronaus Buchdruckerei und Schriftgießerei.
-In 1884, Hans Alexander Jürst became a part-owner of the business.
+Also in 1864, Hans Alexander Jürst became a part-owner of the business.
 Gronau died in 1887, but according to Friedrich Bauer, his widow Agnes remained a part owner of the firm after his death.
 In 1905, the printing operations split off from the typefoundry entirely.
 They operated under the name Gebhardt & Landt GmbH, while the foundry continued to be named after Wilhelm Gronau.
 Agnes Gronau left the typefoundry in 1909, perhaps selling her share to Jürst, who died himself in 1914.
 According to a notice in the Deutsche Reichsanzeiger, the seat of the Wilhelm Gronau foundry moved from Schönberg to Offenbach on 22 January, 1915, thanks to its new owners: Karl and Wilhelm Klingspor.
 Friedrich Bauer’s Chronik der Schriftgießereien – cited in above – gives 1918 as the sale’s year.
 Perhaps that was only when casting in Schönberg stopped permanently.

 The Haenel printing house’s roots went back to 1731.
 It was founded in Magdeburg – where it was a court establishment (Hofbuchdruckerei) – by Nicolaus Günther.
 Magdeburg is a city about 130 kilometres to the west of Berlin.
 The printing house came into the Haenel family in 1798, when it was purchased by Eduard’s father, Christian Jacob Haenel.
 The firm managed to successfully operate for 99 years without a typefoundry, but after Eduard and his brother Albert Theodor Haenel inherited the operation, Eduard set up a typefounding devision.
 Pierre Pané-Farré’s recent essay on some of the Haenel foundry’s poster typefaces from the 1830s and 1840s includes fascinating information about Eduard’s training abroad during the 1820s, in England and France.
 In 1835, Eduard set up a dependency in Berlin, which printed Prussian exchequer bills (Kassenanweisungen).
 Following an 1838 fire on the business’s Magdeburg premises, Eduard moved the typefoundry to Berlin, along with at least some of the family’s other printing operations.
 His brother Albert Theodor, and Albert Theodor’s descents, kept the Magdeburg printing office running until 1945.